Louis van Gaal says Manchester United have drawn up a list of potential replacements for David de Gea in case he decides to leave for Real Madrid.

 The Spaniard is expected to win United's player of the season award for the second year running and United opened contract negotiations earlier this season but they are taking "a long time", said Van Gaal.

 Madrid's interest is sure to increase as negotiations drag on and Van Gaal has been forced to contemplate his next move if the former Atletico Madrid man decides he wants to head back to the Spanish capital, where his pop star girlfriend Edurne Garcia lives.

 "When we have a very good scouting commission, then we shall already know who shall be the next goalkeeper," the United manager said.

 "We also have a list of goalkeepers who can replace him because we have to be organised always.
 Not only for that position but for every position."

-Van Gaal spent more than £150 million on seven new players this season, but he will be seeking new signings this summer too.
+Van Gaal spent more than £150m on seven players this season, but he will be seeking new signings this summer too.

 The Dutchman has made a dynamic midfielder his priority as Michael Carrick is in the twilight of his career.
 Reinforcements at the back and up front are required too.

 It was suggested that Van Gaal could spend upwards of £100m on Tottenham striker Harry Kane and Real Madrid star Gareth Bale, but the former Bayern Munich coach was in no mood to discuss the pair at his weekly press conference on Friday.

 "You can mention a lot of names, I have seen that I buy everyone in the world but it's not like that," the United manager said.